jdm/tiger/ROADMAP.md

 - [ ] Can press escape to close modals
 - [ ] Can press escape to close export overlay
 - [ ] Export complete notification
+- [x] Fixed a bug where timeline would not fill entire panel after resizing the program window

 ## Tiger 0.9